Mike Goudie

-Michael Goudie (born August 13, 1959) is a Canadian professional stock car racing driver who competes part-time in the NASCAR Canada Series, driving the No. 38 Ford for RGR Motorsports INC.
+Michael Goudie (born August 13, 1959) is a Canadian professional stock car racing driver who competes part-time in the NASCAR Canada Series, driving the No. 38 Ford for RGR Motorsports.

-In 1994, Goudie made his debut in the ARCA Hooters SuperCar Series at Pocono Raceway, driving the No. 38 Chevrolet for Lee Scott, where he started twelfth and finished on the lead lap in sixteenth place.
+In 1994, Goudie made his debut in the ARCA Hooters SuperCar Series at Pocono Raceway, driving the No. 38 Chevrolet for Lee Scott, where he started 12th and finished on the lead lap in 16th place.
 He made two more starts the following year, driving the No. 89 Chevrolet for Brian McClure at both Pocono events, finishing 32nd in the first race due to engine issues, and 36th in the second race due to electrical issues.

-After 24 years away from the series, Goudie returned to drive the No. 11 Ford for Fast Track Racing at the DuQuoin State Fairgrounds dirt track, where he started fourteenth and finished eleventh due to a crash midway through the race.
+After 24 years away from the series, Goudie returned to drive the No. 11 Ford for Fast Track Racing at the DuQuoin State Fairgrounds dirt track, where he started fourteenth and finished 11th due to a crash midway through the race.
 In 2022, he would run the No. 44 Toyota for Ferrier McClure Racing at the Milwaukee Mile, which served as a joint event with the ARCA Menards Series East.
-After placing eighteenth in the lone practice session, he qualified in eighteenth but finished in 23rd due to suffering suspension issues midway through the race.
+After placing 18th in the lone practice session, he qualified in eighteenth but finished in 23rd due to suffering suspension issues midway through the race.
 It was also during this year where he made hid debut in the NASCAR Pinty's Series, where he drove the No. 38 Chevrolet at Ohsweken Speedway.